 How much money you receive depends on

-If you have received a final rejection of your application for protection, you will receive less money than before you received the final rejection.
-You cannot appeal to the reception centre or the UDI because you receive less money after you have received a final rejection.
+If you have received a final rejection of your application for protection (asylum), you will receive less money than before you received the final rejection.
+You cannot appeal to the reception centre or to UDI because you receive less money after you have received a final rejection.

-If you have expenses for medicine or medical treatment that is necessary for your life and health, you can apply to have these expenses covered by the UDI.
-The UDI will consider whether or not to cover your expenses.
+If you have expenses for medicine or medical treatment that is essential for your life and health, you may apply to have these expenses covered by UDI.
+UDI will consider whether or not to cover your expenses.

-What expenses you can have covered depends on whether you have an application for asylum that is being processed, whether your application has been rejected or whether you have been granted a residence permit.
-If you have received a final rejection of your application, the expenses must concern an acute need for treatment.
+The type of expenses you can have covered depends on whether you have an application for asylum that is being processed, whether your application has been rejected or whether you have been granted a residence permit.
+If you have received a final rejection of your application, the expenses must be in connection with an acute need for treatment.

 The reception centre can help you to write the application and will give you more information.